danyaberezun/KEEPs/README.md

 The algorithm is based on two fundamental observations.
 The first one is the existence of any object's real type that was assigned to the object during its creation.
-The second is that this real type is a subtype of the inferred or ascribed type in the scope (type of the argument, type of the local variable, etc.) and the checked type (type of the classifier on the right side of the \kinline{is} or \kinline{as} expression, etc.).
+The second is that this real type is a subtype of the inferred or ascribed type in the scope (type of the argument, type of the local variable, etc.) and the checked type (type of the classifier on the right side of the `is` or `as` expression, etc.).

 > The second observation can sometimes be violated by the use of unsafe / unchecked casts.
 > We do not consider such scenarios, leaving them, as usual, the responsibility of the user.